IBS Trigger Foods List Plus Some Amazing Alternatives

 Remember those bad hangovers?
 Try throwing IBS into the mix.

-Alcohol is a big one to avoid in your IBS diet.
+But, alcohol is a big one to avoid in your IBS diet.
 It’s at the top of almost every IBS trigger foods list.

 I would recommend cutting back on consumption and see if it helps your symptoms at all.